tk5ep/TTGO-TX-power-test/README.md

     double TXfreq = 433.775;    // frequency in MHz
     int TXpowerHi = 20;         // High power in dBm (max 20)
     int TXpowerLo = 10;         // Low power in dBm

+[!NOTE]
+You can change the frequency, depending your LoRa band.